facebook/docusaurus/docs/getting-started-docker.md

 ```

-To run a local webserver with `docker-compose` you only need to run `docker-compose up`.
+To run a local webserver with `docker-compose` run `docker-compose up`.

-If you want to build static HTML pages and publish, you can run `docker-compose run docusaurus bash -c 'yarn publish-gh-pages'`
+To build static HTML pages for publishing run `docker-compose run docusaurus bash -c 'yarn publish-gh-pages'`